As a professional, how do I use these steps in my work?

 Explain every important decision to the child in understandable language.
 Don't just explain what decision you are going to make, but also how you have come to the decision and how you have taken the child into account.
 If the child disagrees with a decision, tell them if there is anything that can be done against the decision and if so, what the child or their parents can do about it.

 If you have any doubts or need help, the Children's Ombudsman will be happy to think along with you.
-Call us free of charge on 0800 8765 432, send an email to email@example.com or go to www.dekinderombudsman.nl.
+Call us free of charge on 0800 8765 432 or send an email to email@example.com.